litchipi/blog/posts/rust/containers_in_rust/part8.md

 The code for this step is available on github [litchipi/crabcan branch “step15”][code-step15].
 The raw patch to apply on the previous step can be found [here][patch-step15]

-# Mounting additionnal paths
+# Mounting additional paths

-The last bit we need for a usefull container is to allow some dynamic binaries to be used inside our container.
+The last bit we need for a useful container is to allow some dynamic binaries to be used inside our container.
 We could simply copy everything each time, and it can be better in terms of security, but we'll use a lighter method for now, let's mount directories inside our container !